rossberg/boulder-dash/README.md

 If you have previously looked at this, version 2 added the following niceties:

-* Support for SDL and Raylib engines
+* Support for SDL and Raylib graphics engines
 * Original sound effects and music
 * Original level color schemes
 * Full screen mode